The Comprehensive Guide to Voluntary Administration (Updated 2021)

 Implications can also be completely different for creditors in liquidation and voluntary administration.
 After a company enters voluntary administration, the implications for creditors will depend on the DOCA and what happens after the company returns to trading, or if it enters liquidation.

-If the company enters liquidation, priority creditors tend to be paid first before any remaining funds are distrusted.
+If the company enters liquidation, priority creditors tend to be paid first before any remaining funds are dispersed.
 If it returns to trading and is profitable, creditors might have a good chance of recovering their money.
 If the DOCA is successful, the creditors might also have a good chance of recovering their money.

 What are the advantages of voluntary administration?